openmpf/openmpf-components/python/AzureTranslation/README.md

 # Important Job Properties:
 - `TO_LANGUAGE`: The BCP-47 language code for language that the properties should be translated to.
-- `TRANSLATE_PROPERTIES`: Comma-separated list of property names indicating which properties in the feed-forward track or detection to consider translating.
+- `FEED_FORWARD_PROP_TO_PROCESS`: Comma-separated list of property names indicating which properties in the feed-forward track or detection to consider translating.
+For example, `TEXT,TRANSCRIPT`.
 If the first property listed is present, then that property  will be translated.
 If it's not, then the next property in the list is considered.
-At most, one property will be translated. e.g. `TEXT,TRANSCRIPT`
+At most, one property will be translated.
 - `FROM_LANGUAGE`: In most cases, this property should not be used.
 It should only be used when automatic language detection is detecting the wrong language.
 Providing this property prevents the translation endpoint from